 In the final, shorter block of the module, you'll complete any ongoing pro bono activity and relate them back to the themes you studied in Block 1.
 You'll complete your review of the skills you have developed throughout the module.

 The main part of your assessment is at end the of the module and it is based on a 3,000-word critical reflection of your participation in your Open Justice activity.
 Therefore, your full and active participation in your allocated project is essential to succeed.

 - You are sure that you are willing to work as part of a group with your fellow students.

-- You will have the time to prioritize your participation in your allocated project
+- You will have the time to prioritise your participation in your allocated project.

-- You are aware that the main method of assessment is a critical reflection on your participation in your allocated pro bono project(s).
+- You are aware that the main method of assessment is a critical reflection on your participation in your allocated Open Justice activity.

-If you’re considering studying this as part of your law degree at the OU, you can find out more from the module team chairs and previous students from the recording of an online event ‘Choosing your OU level 3 optional law module’.
+If you’re considering studying this as part of your law degree at the OU, you can find out more from the module team chairs and previous students from the recording of an online event, ‘Choosing your OU level 3 optional law module’.
 This is available in the Student Experience room on the Law Study home page.
-You’ll also be able to find out about the other two optional modules, Law, society and culture (W340) and Exploring legal boundaries (W350).
+You’ll also be able to find out about the other optional law modules.

 You will learn

 This module is only available if you are studying a law degree (LLB).
 As this is a Stage 3 module, you will need to have successfully completed 60 credits of study at Stage 2.
-Students on joint degrees will have to complete Public law and criminal law (W203) before proceeding to study this module.

 If you have any doubt about the suitability of the module, please speak to an adviser.